 The SCR portfolio is deliberately risk averse and the appetite is set such that its value is sufficient to ensure the Company exceeds the higher of the SCR and the Minimum Capital Requirement (MCR).
-Assets may be switched between the two portfolios to ensure that the value of the SCR portfolio exceeds both the SCR and MCR.
+Assets may be switched between the two portfolios to ensure that the value of the SCR portfolio is at or above 100% of the SCR.